 (a) in relation to an undertaking with capital but no share capital, are to rights to share in the capital of the undertaking; and

 (b) in relation to an undertaking without capital, are to interests—

 (i) conferring any right to share in the profits or liability to contribute to the losses of the undertaking, or

-(ii) giving rise to an obligation to contribute to the debts or expenses of the undertaking in the event of a winding up.
+(ii) giving rise to an obligation to contribute

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in